drewsview34/Lab40108-LINGinManhattan/README.md

 Developer: Andrew Hinojosa

-Collaborator: ???
-Contributors: ???
+Contributors: Tre Cain

-Actual Time to complete: ???
+Actual Time To Complete: 8

 ## Summary
 This is an app that allows you to query location information in Manhattan.